They seek to bring covid-19 patients to Los Angeles

 “We don’t have enough hospitals to serve the population and needs,” said Fresno County Acting Health Officer Dr. Rais Vohra.
 Hospitals throughout the San Joaquin Valley “are often overcapacity, so they have dozens and dozens of patients in the emergency department.”

-Hospitals are constantly operating beyond capacity and emergency rooms are still so full that ambulances are jammed waiting outside hospitals to drop off patients, said Dale Dotson, operations coordinator for the Central California Emergency Medical Services Agency.
+Hospitals are constantly operating above capacity and emergency rooms are still so full that ambulances are stuck waiting outside hospitals to drop off patients, said Dale Dotson, operations coordinator for the Central California Emergency Medical Services Agency.

 By not being able to provide adequate care, patients suffer other complications